NageshRu/Animation_Of_Cryptography/README.md

 # Animation_Of_Cryptography
-Project ia animation of computer security technique types.
+Project is animation of computer security technique types.